joonatank/deferred_shading/README.md

 combine all images
 ```

-With a complex scene you reduce millions of vertices (geometry) into a single G-Buffer (image) that is a lot faster to render for each light.

 Deferred shading requires an extra render pass for G-buffer so in simple cases where we have either simple geometry or a single light source it's going to be slower, but for real world cases it's almost always faster.
 It has other issues though so in some cases it's not the best choice.

 ## Results
-The following picture is a comparison of forward and deferred shading with complex geometry and multiple lights.
+The following picture is a comparison of forward and deferred shading using our software.
+The scene has complex geometry (hundreds of thousands vertices) and multiple lights (four).
+The final image quality doesn't matter here (it's because we used the same parameters for testing).
+The pictures are taken excatly at the same time: directly after starting the program and loading the scene.

+We get a noticable performance increase of
+* 36% in the simpler model with one less light
+* 79% in the more complex with more lights.

 ![Performance comparison](Hydra_deferred_shading_performance_comparison.png)